fredvisser/gatsby-theme-ni/packages/gatsby-theme-ni/README.md

 # gatsby-theme-ni

-This is the base theme for building Apollo-branded Gatsby sites.
+This is the base theme for building NI-branded Gatsby sites.
 It contains a small amount of configuration, and a handful of components that make it easy to build consistent-looking UIs.

 It comes with a few Gatsby plugins: